MaxGonchar/gameV5/docs/dev_plan/plan.md

 - [ ] do not allow summarize the last message
 - [ ] add created and updated date to the items
 - [ ] card for a user character
+- [ ] review exceptions handling, consider to make it simpler, reduce number of exception types if possible.
+Consider refactoring custom exceptions to be more clear what is internal and wat is external so we could have less types of exceptions.

 ## Time measurement
 I want somehow to measure time during the scene.